ilkkamtk/hybridisovellukset/Week1/03-server-arch.md

 6. The Client may directly upload files to the File server (in the example, the file data responded by the File server must be stored to the Media REST API by doing an another request)
 7. The Media REST API Server and the File server may also interact with each other for deleting, storing or retrieving files.

-Separating the authentication, database, REST API, and file server into distinct components in a system architecture offers several advantages:
+Separating the authentication, database, REST API, and file server into distinct components in a system architecture offers several advantages compared to basic monolithic architecture:

 - **Enhanced Security:**
   - Isolation of Concerns: Each server (authentication, database, etc.) can focus on a specific set of security concerns.
 For instance, the authentication server can be optimized for securing user credentials and managing tokens, while the database server can be focused on protecting data.